 I lost about 8kgs, about 18 lbs, over a four week period.
 So yes I did lose a lot of weight on the Camino.
 However losing weight was never one of my intentions for walking.
 I did not set out on the Camino to lose weight and I must admit that it never entered into my mind at any time while I was there.

 I had managed while on the Camino Frances, to forget about how I looked.
 Most of the time I was dirty and smelly, this is what comes from walking 20-30 kms every day and wearing the same clothes over and over again, even though I washed them every day.
 After a few days, I managed to stop caring about how I appeared to other people.
-Now that was great and very welcome, a real freedom.
+That was great and very welcome, a real freedom.

 Why the Weight Dropped Off